Lim Swee Aun: Early life

 The eldest son of Lim Tee Hooi and Foong Cheong Ngan, Swee Aun was born on 1 September 1915 in Taiping, Perak and educated at the King Edward VII School (Taiping).
 He was a keen rugby player and played for the school in the 1930s.
 Swee Aun with Yahayaudin, Sulaiman and Harun were the first to be awarded colours.

 College years

-In June 1932, Swee Aun joined the King Edward VII College of Medicine, in Singapore (subsequently merged with Raffles College to form the University of Malaya) at the age of 16 years.
-He was a brilliant scholar and gained Distinction in Anatomy in the 2nd Professional Examination, an honour he shared with his classmate Quek Eng Lan (whom he subsequently married on 22 August 1938).
+In June 1932, Swee Aun joined the King Edward VII College of Medicine in Singapore (subsequently merged with Raffles College to form the University of Malaya) at the age of 16 years.
+He gained Distinction in Anatomy in the 2nd Professional Examination, an honour he shared with his classmate Quek Eng Lan (whom he subsequently married on 22 August 1938).
 He was awarded a scholarship for this achievement.
 In the Final examination in 1938, Swee Aun obtained Distinction in Medicine and Materia Medica and was awarded the much coveted Lim Boon Keng Medal.

-While in college, he was also a great sportsman.
+While in college, he was also a sportsman.
 He was captain of the Singapore All Blues Rugby Team in 1935 which won the trophy for Pan-Malayan Interstate Rugby Matches.